-- ▶ In the principal market for the asset or liability, or - ► In the absence of a principal market, in the most advantageous market for the asset or liability xiv.
+In the principal market for the asset or liability, or

+► In the absence of a principal market, in the most advantageous market for the asset or liability xiv.
 Financial instruments a.
-Financial assets & financial liabilities Initial recognition and measurement
+Financial assets & financial liabilities

 The principal or the most advantageous market must be accessible by the Company.